Blood Transfusion and Regenerative Medicine

 - Chief Director of Nephrology, Immunology, and Vascular Medicine, Shonan Kamakura General Hospital (2012-2018)

-- Vice Director, Shonan Kamakura General Hospital (2018-present)
+- Deputy Hospital Director of Shonan Kamakura General Hospital (2018-present)

-- Head of Regenerative Medicine, Shonan Kamakura General Hospital (2018-present)
+- Chief of Regenerative Medicine Department, Shonan Kamakura General Hospital (2018-present)

 Takayasu Ohtake